-&lt;sup>4 In Knowing What Students Know (pg.
+4 In Knowing What Students Know (Pellegrino, Chudowsky, & Glaser, 2001, p.
 44) the terms cognition, observation and interpretation are used to describe the three essential elements of the assessment triangle.

 Table 1.
-PADI instantiation of general principles and stages of evidence-centered design.
+PADI Instantiation of General Principles and Stages of Evidence-Centered Design.

-Tuole 1.
-171D1 Illistantiation t of general principles and stages of T T T T T T T T T T T T T T T T T T T Evidence-Centered Assessment Design Purpose/Description of Stage PADI Framework for Assessing Science Inquiry I. Domain Analysis Nature of knowledge, how people acquire it, how they use it.
-Definition of competence Development of competence/understanding Purpose of assessment Definition of Inquiry from standards documents Inquiry assessments used by curriculum developers and researchers Discussions with subject-matter experts and review of literature on the development of inquiry II.
+Evidence-Centered Assessment Design Purpose/Description of Stage PADI Framework for Assessing Science Inquiry I. Domain Analysis Nature of knowledge, how people acquire it, how they use it.
+Definition of competence Development of competence/understanding Purpose of assessment Definition of Inquiry from standards documents Inquiry assessments used by curriculum developers and researchers Discussions with subject matter experts and review of literature on the development of inquiry II.
 Domain Modeling Systematic structure for organizing information gathered in domain analysis stage.
 Narrative description of proficiencies of interest, ways of getting observations that evidence proficiency, and ways of arranging situations in which students provide evidence of targeted proficiencies.
-Design Patterns-narrative description of connections between inquiry standards and ways of obtaining evidence of what students know about inquiry.
+Design patterns-narrative description of connections between inquiry standards and ways of obtaining evidence of what students know about inquiry.
 Pointers to other relevant information (e.g., exemplar tasks, other design patterns, reference materials).
 Content and grade independent.
-III.
-Conceptual Assessment Framework Student Task EvidenceEvaluationMeasurement Expression of targeted knowledge as variables Identification of features of eliciting situations as variables in task schemas Identification &amp; summary of evidence: Task level scoring Summary scoring Templates-detailed, technical description, blueprint, or specs for creating a family of tasks.
-Specifies student and task model variables, rules for evaluating performance (e.g., rubrics), psychometric measurement models.
+IIIA.
+Conceptual Assessment Framework Student Model Task Model Evidence Model - Evaluation - Measurement Expression of targeted knowledge as variables Identification of features of eliciting situations as variables in task schemas Identification and summary of evidence: Task level scoring Summary scoring Templates-detailed, technical description, blueprint, or specs for creating a family of tasks. ■ Specifies student and task model variables, rules for evaluating performance (e.g., rubrics), psychometric measurement models.
 IIIB.
-Compilation Task Creation Statistical Assembly Assessment Implementation Models for schema-based task authoring, Protocols for fitting and estimation of psychometric models, Strategies and algorithms for adaptive and non-adaptive test construction.
-Outside the PADI project, with the exception of • Exemplary Tasks produced by FOSS and BioKIDS partners in the PADI project • Reference to the Berkeley Evaluation & Assessment Research Center's Item Calibration procedures for optional PADI scoring engine IV.
+Compilation Task Creation Statistical Assembly Assessment Implementation Models for schema-based task authoring, Protocols for fitting and estimation of psychometric models, Strategies and algorithms for adaptive and nonadaptive test construction.
+Outside the PADI project, with the exception of: Exemplary tasks produced by FOSS and BioKIDS partners in the PADI project Reference to the Berkeley Evaluation & Assessment Research Center's Item Calibration procedures for optional PADI scoring engine IV.
 Four-Process Delivery Architecture Presentation Response Scoring Summary Scoring Activity Selection Data structures and processes for implementing assessments.
-Desire for interoperable processes and assessment objects PADI Object Models promote design of assessment elements and processes to common IMS/SCORM standards Optional PADI Scoring Engine available for users to incorporate in their assessment applications.
+Desire for interoperable processes and assessment objects PADI object dodels promote design of assessment elements and processes to common IMS/SCORM standards.
+Optional PADI scoring engine available for users to incorporate in their assessment applications.

+3.1.1 Stage I

-3.1.1 Stage I. At the Domain Analysis stage, the goal is to identify what is important for students to know, the situations in which one might observe evidence of knowing, the purpose of the assessment, and the constraints and contexts of the proposed use of the assessment.
-Information is compiled from cognitive psychology, subject matter standards, research in the disciplines and other relevant sources of information on how and what students learn (e.g., curricular materials).
-Although this stage of assessment design is critical to sound assessment, PADI is not tasked with developing data structures or supporting tools for it.
+At the domain analysis stage, the goal is to identify what is important for students to know, the situations in which one might observe evidence of knowing, the purpose of the assessment, and the constraints and contexts of the proposed use of the assessment.
+Information is compiled from cognitive psychology, subject matter standards, research in the disciplines, and other relevant sources of information on how and what students learn (e.g., curricular materials).
+Although this stage of assessment design is critical to sound assessment, PADI is not tasked with developing data structures or supporting tools for carrying out domain analysis.
 Rather, PADI structures are introduced at the next stage.